TetianaDiachenko/kottans-frontend/README.md

 [<img src="/task_git_collaboration/coursera_git4.png" width="80%" alt="4 week"/>](./task_git_collaboration/coursera_git3.png)
 </details>

-Before I used some basic Git's commands and know how to work with it locally and remotes, but on this course, I discovered some new topics:
+Before I used some basic Git commands and know how to work with it locally and remotely, but on this course, I discovered some new topics:

  	* prehistory of creating VCS
  	* detailed information about the basic Git workflow